Part II: Release Your Inhibitions

 Quinn drops her head into her hands, listening to her mother slamming around the kitchen as she cleans up their dinner.
 She's in limbo, uncertain whether she's still welcome here.
 Scraping her chair back along the floor, she stands and warily carries her plate into the kitchen as her mother steadfastly avoids looking at her.
-"Please," she begs softly, coming to stand next to her mother at the sink, "please, I'm not asking for your approval.
-I'm just asking you to accept that this is who I am, and I'm still your daughter."
+"Please," she begs softly, coming to stand next to her mother at the sink.
+"Please, Mom.
+I'm not asking for your approval.
+I'm just asking you to accept that this is who I am, and that I'm still your daughter."
 Her mother's mouth trembles, and Quinn sees that her eyes are red and her cheeks are wet.
 She swallows down her own tears and concentrates on keeping her voice steady.
-"It's taken me such a long time to get to this place; to be comfortable with who I am, and what I want."
+"It's taken me such a long time to get to this place; to be comfortable with who I am and what I want."

 "You're only nineteen," her mother says quietly, shaking her head.
 "You don't know what you want.
 Last year, you wanted to be an actress, and now you're talking about declaring an English major."

 Quinn chuckles a little at that, shrugging.
 "And next year, maybe I'll want to be a lawyer," she dips her head and catches her mother's eyes, voice gentle, "but I'll still be a lesbian."

 Her mother's blue eyes blink shut, and she inhales a shuddering breath.
 "I don't know if I can accept that," she finally says.